yownas/seed_travel/README.md

 `Show generated images in ui`: Disable this if you generate a lot of steps to make life easier for your browser.

 `Allow default sampler`: By default Euler A is disabled since it breaks animations with more than 2 seeds.
 Some Samplers doesn't seem to handle Variation Seeds well, and fail when switching from one seed to another.
 Mostly the ones with a "a" in them.
 You are of course free to use them, but you might get weird skips in the animation.
+If you want to try to enable this, try go into settings under `Sampler Parameters` and set `eta (noise multiplier) for ancestral samplers` to 0.
+This might help.

 `Compare paths`: Instead of traveling betwen the seeds in order, travel from the first seed to each of the other seeds.
 For example, "1, 2, 3, 4" would normally travel from 1 to 2, to 3 to 4.
 If this is enabled the script will travel from 1 to 2, 1 to 3, 1 to 4.
 Useful if you want to test paths.